Basic Accounting Principles You Need to Know

 Conservatism Principle

-The conservatism principle is a basic accounting principle that defines the recording of expenses and liabilities as soon as they occur.
+The consistency principle is a basic accounting principle that defines the recording of expenses and liabilities as soon as they occur.
 However, you must only record the assets and revenues when you are sure to receive them.
 Likewise, when you are not certain of incurring a loss in a transaction, you must tend to record them as losses.
 In contrast, where there is an uncertainty in incurring profit, you must not record it as profit.
 When a company reports its financial position using the conservatism principle, it portrays a slightly negative performance than the actual reality.

 Consistency Principle

 The conservatism principle is a basic accounting principle which states that you must adopt a consistent principle until a better alternative appears.
 This is important because it helps you compare your records over a longer period of time.
 Furthermore, the accountants and managers in your company can better understand your financial reports.
 Moreover, external auditors will find it easy to assess your reports.
-You must note that in the case of a change in principle, you must report this information in your financial statements.

 Cost Principle

 According to this basic accounting principle, companies must record the assets, liabilities, and equities at the original cost of purchase or sale.
 It does not take into account the appreciation and depreciation of assets.
-Appreciation is the state when the value of an asset increase with time.
+Appreciation is the state when the value of an asset increases with time.
 In contrast, the depreciation of an asset is the decrease in its value over time.
 The cost principle is easier to adopt as frequent updates in balance sheets need not be carried out.
 Similarly, auditing is easy because you can calculate the value of an asset straightforwardly.
 However, this is also one of the most controversial accounting guidelines because it can be highly inaccurate.

 Economic Entity Principle